 Awesome Country Lunch!

 Back on the road and it’s a quick 30min drive through fields of canola to our lunch stop at Burnt Barrel, an outback BrewBQ plonked in the remote countryside of Nanson, 35kms north-east of Geraldton.
-Its speciality is smoky, spice-rubbed meat, slow-cooked over the fire and washed down with on-site microbrewed beer.
+Their specialty is smoky, spice-rubbed meat, slow-cooked over the fire and washed down with on-site microbrewed beer.
 I’m sold!

 As sheepies munch green shoots on winery vines behind us, we tuck into some seriously delicious food.
 I went for a combo of meat including burnt ends, two types of pork belly and pulled pork complete with nicely seasoned chips and coleslaw, washed down with their on-site brewed ginger beer!
 Highly recommend this place!